• Skip to main content

 • Is responsible for paying its own debts and liabilities

-• For shareholders, the nominal value of the shares they hold;
+• For shareholders, the nominal value of the shares they hold.

 • The amount of any guarantee (for members of companies limited by guarantee);